nais/doc/persistence/redis.md

     port: 6379
 ```

 Then, running `kubectl apply -f redis-config.yaml` will start up a Redis instance.
+Or deploy it with
+[nais/deploy].

 {% hint style="success" %}Check out [hub.docker.com] for latest version{% endhint %}